When is the Farm open?

 Farm meets its charitable objectives, conforms to charity law and complies with Charity Commission regulations.

-Day to day running is carried out by staff and volunteers, with operational responsibility by a Farm Director.
+Day to day running is carried out by staff and volunteers, with operational responsibility to the Chief Executive.

 Committees comprising staff and volunteers oversee decision-making for animal management, communications, fundraising, finance, gardening and the Rural Arts Centre.
 These committees ensure that they meet the requirements of the Farm’s business plan, which is been drawn up in collaboration between staff and volunteers.